Equity, diversity and inclusion reporting

 Annual compliance reporting

-In accordance with the requirements of the Workplace Gender Equality Act 2012 (Act), Griffith University lodged its annual public report with the Workplace Gender Equality Agency (WGEA) on 22 May 2023.
-To access a copy of the report, please click on the link on the right.
-From 2024, Griffith’s gender pay gap data will be published by WGEA in compliance with the Federal Government’s Workplace Gender Equality Amendment (Closing the Gender Pay Gap) Bill 2023.
+In accordance with the requirements of the Workplace Gender Equality Act 2012 (Act), Griffith University lodged its annual public report with the Workplace Gender Equality Agency (WGEA) on 20 May 2024.
+To access a copy of the report, please click on the links on the right.
+From 2024, Griffith’s gender pay gap data is published by WGEA in compliance with the Federal Government’s Workplace Gender Equality Amendment (Closing the Gender Pay Gap) Bill 2023.

 Griffith staff may make comments on the report to Marnie King, Senior Lead (Inclusion and Development) or to the Agency.